Reviews You Can Rely On

 Ease of Use

-While you can still do some functions on the device — like start cleaning — the one-button interface makes it difficult to do much else, as it's necessary to remember a sequence of holds and presses on the single button.
+While you can still perform some functions on the device, such as starting cleaning, the one-button interface makes it difficult to do much else, as it requires remembering a sequence of holds and presses on the single button.
 This robot is easy enough to set up out of the box, and requires identical regular maintenance as the other Neato brand vacuums: Clean the bin and filter off after each use, replace the filter every 1-2 months of use.

 Value

-This robot isn't really a value pick, as it does have a decently high retail price.
-Rather than paying a premium for the best, you pay about $100 bucks less for a small drop in performance for the D5
+This robot isn't a particularly good value, as it has a relatively high retail price.
+Rather than paying a premium for the best, you pay about $100 less for a small drop in performance for the D5.

 Conclusion